 Adverse Media relates to information published in credible news publications whether as part of traditional (newspapers), or new (blogs, newsletters...etc.) media on politically exposed persons, human trafficking & war crime trials by the International Criminal Court, as well as daily news on financial crimes and criminal behavior.

-To help you know your customer, our platform provides biometric authentication of individuals & their associated ID documents including driver’s license & passports.
+You can perform an identity verification at user onboarding to identify who your new customer is and use biometric authentication for future logins and transactions to quickly verify their identity again.
 We’re constantly expanding our database and now already support over 6000 government issued documents from all over the world.

 Passbase is an identity verification solution that makes facial recognition, liveness detection, ID verification and KYC and AML compliance accessible through a suite of flexible developer tools.
 A zero-knowledge architecture ensures that companies using Passbase can securely verify users from over 190 countries without having to store their data.
 Built for developers, it can be integrated with just a few lines of code on iOS, Android, and Web.